Make an Appointment

 You do not need an appointment to pick up or submit disability forms.
 All forms are located in Forms and Guidelines.

-Prospective students and others visiting campus should contact Disability Services to arrange accommodations for your visit or to schedule an appointment to meet with a staff member to learn more about our services.
+and others visiting campus should email Disability Services ([email protected]) to arrange accommodations for your visit or to schedule an appointment to meet with a staff member to learn more about our services.

 Schedule an appointment at the CUIMC campus

-Alice!
-Health Promotion staff are available to talk with students 1:1 about their health questions and how to access resources.
 Alice! is a confidential resource and the staff respect and protect the privacy of all conversations.
-Conversations are solution-oriented and not about therapy or giving medical advice — rather, they are meant to help connect students with information and resources to make informed decisions regarding a broad range of health-related topics.
+Conversations are solution-oriented and not therapy or medical advice — rather, they are meant to connect students with information and resources to make informed decisions on a broad range of health-related topics.

-Examples of 1:1 conversations include, but not limited to:
+Examples of visit topics could include, but not limited to:

-- Concerns regarding a friend’s alcohol or other drug use
+• Concerns regarding a friend or loved one's alcohol or other drug use

 How to Schedule